aionnetwork/aion-docs/kernel/management/graphical-interface.en.md

 #### Resolution

 The transaction will show up given some time.
-A refresh can be fored:
+A refresh can be forced:

 1. Exit the GUI.
 2. Re-open the GUI.